 A class begins with a short

-short 5-10 minutes to warm the muscles as well as getting energy moving in the body
+to warm the muscles as well as getting the energy moving in the body

-Working on specific yoga postures or asanas or sequences (eg sun salutation)
+yoga postures (called asanas) or sequences (eg sun salutation)